-The validity of the Series Bonds, and the tax exemption of interest on, the Tax-Exempt Series Bonds, are subject to the opinions of Kutak Rock LLP, Bond Counsel.
+The validity of the Series Bonds is subject to the opinion of Kutak Rock LLP, Bond Counsel.
 The opinion of Bond Counsel will be provided in substantially the form set forth in Appendix F attached hereto.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Dorsey & Whitney LLP.